-- (a) Except for the purpose of laboratory testing, no cannabis establishment shall sell, transfer, transport, or otherwise convey cannabis that has not yielded satisfactory results from all laboratory tests and analysis required under this section, which tests and analyses shall comply with the most current version of the International Standard for Organization and the International Electrotechnical Commission ("ISO/IEC") 17025. - (b) All harvested cannabis and manufactured cannabis products shall be separated into homogenized batches prior to any packaging or manufacturing, with the entirety of each such batch available for a laboratory employee to select a random sample to be tested in accordance with this section, and for purposes of conducting cannabinoid and terpenoid analysis. - (c) Aside from the sample, the batch from which the sample was taken shall be isolated and withheld from use in its entirety from the time a sample is taken until the time the laboratory provides the analysis and test results.
+- (a) Except for the purpose of cannabis testing laboratory testing, no cannabis establishment shall sell, transfer, transport, or otherwise convey cannabis that has not yielded satisfactory results from all cannabis testing laboratory tests and analysis required under this section, which tests and analyses shall comply with the most current version of the International Standard for Organization and the International Electrotechnical Commission ("ISO/IEC") 17025. - (b) All harvested cannabis and manufactured cannabis products shall be separated into homogenized batches prior to any packaging or manufacturing, with the entirety of each such batch available for a cannabis testing laboratory employee to select a random sample to be tested in accordance with this section, and for purposes of conducting cannabinoid and terpenoid analysis. - (c) Aside from the sample, the batch from which the sample was taken shall be isolated and withheld from use in its entirety from the time a sample is taken until the time the cannabis testing laboratory provides the analysis and test results.
 During this period of isolation, the cannabis batch shall be stored in a cool, dry, and secure location to prevent contamination and degradation.
-Under no circumstances shall any cannabis in the isolated batch be sold, transferred, transported, or otherwise conveyed by the cannabis establishment until the laboratory has completed testing and analysis, entered the results required hereunder into the Cannabis Analytic Tracking System, and provided the cannabis establishment with a certificate of analysis. - (d) All samples shall be analyzed to determine the cannabinoid and terpene profiles, as well as each active ingredient that constitutes at least one per cent of the cannabis batch, the results of which shall be entered into the Cannabis Analytic Tracking System simultaneously with the results of all testing required under subsection (f) of this section.
-Samples for each analysis required under this subsection (d) of this section shall be not less than one half of one gram. - (e) If a sample yields satisfactory results for all testing required under subsection (f) of this section, the laboratory shall enter all analysis and test results into the Cannabis Analytic Tracking System and destroy the sample in accordance with section 21a-421j-3 of these Policies and Procedures, and the batch of cannabis from which the sample was taken shall be permitted for sale, transfer, transport, or other conveyance in accordance with the act.
-Notwithstanding the foregoing, the laboratory shall maintain a remainder comprising twenty-five per cent of the sample in a manner preventing deterioration for a period of sixty days, which remainder may be subject to department testing.
+Under no circumstances shall any cannabis in the isolated batch be sold, transferred, transported, or otherwise conveyed by the cannabis establishment until the cannabis testing laboratory has completed testing and analysis, entered the results required hereunder into the Cannabis Analytic Tracking System, and provided the cannabis establishment with a certificate of analysis. - (d) All samples shall be analyzed to determine the cannabinoid and terpene profiles, as well as each active ingredient that constitutes at least one per cent of the cannabis batch, the results of which shall be entered into the Cannabis Analytic Tracking System simultaneously with the results of all testing required under subsection (f) of this section.
+Samples for each analysis required under this subsection (d) of this section shall be not less than one half of one gram. - (e) If a sample yields satisfactory results for all testing required under subsection (f) of this section, the cannabis testing laboratory shall enter all analysis and test results into the Cannabis Analytic Tracking System and destroy the sample in accordance with section 21a-421j-3 of these Policies and Procedures, and the batch of cannabis from which the sample was taken shall be permitted for sale, transfer, transport, or other conveyance in accordance with section 21a-420 of the Connecticut General Statutes [the act].
+Notwithstanding the foregoing, the cannabis testing laboratory shall maintain a remainder comprising twenty-five per cent of the sample in a manner preventing deterioration for a period of sixty days, which remainder may be subject to department testing.